 Staff's opinion is that the proposed private streets would function as alleys and planting strips are not required for alleyways.
 Planting strips are required to be provided along the proposed public roads within the development and there will be the amenity open space as well.

-Staff recommends approval of the planting strip exception for the private streets serving amenity oriented lots only.
+Staff recommends approval of the planting strip exception for Road E only.